jliszka/jliszka.github.com/_drafts/effective-peer-reviews.md

 ### Why it works

+Humans are just wired to speak to other humans.
+When you think about it, writing is a fundamentally unnatural act.
 So much of writing is putting yourself in your reader's shoes and handling possible objections or misinterpretations — you're not going to be there when they read it, so you have to cover your bases.
 This is a taxing, laborious process.
 Having someone there to give you immediate feedback short circuits much of it.
 The manager will do this instinctively by giving subtle non-verbal cues to the reviewer that lets them know whether what they're saying makes sense.
-This frees up the reviewer to just speak their mind without the burden of having to figure out how precisely to word it.
+This frees up the reviewer to literally "speak their mind" without the burden of having to figure out how precisely to word it.

-I think what's going on here is that humans are just wired to speak to other humans.
-When you think about it, writing things down is a fundamentally unnatural act.
-If you want to get quick access to the thoughts in someone's head, you talk to them in person.
-And I think there's something about just having another person in the room that turns on a circuit in your brain that makes you a better communicator.

 ### Common objections